leomichalski/aws-ec2-vpn/README.md

 docker logs -f jenkins-server

 # Access http://localhost:8080 to manually setup the pipeline using the Jenkinsfile in the root folder of this directory.
-Use the "initialAdminPassword" to login.
+Use the "initialAdminPassword" to log in.
 ```

 Generate SSH keys.